sebastian-hofstaetter/teaching/README.md

 **A paradigm shift.** Taking off in 2019 the Information Retrieval research field began an enormous paradigm shift towards utilizing BERT-based language models in various forms to great effect with huge leaps in quality improvements for search results using large-scale training data.
 This course aims to showcase a slice of these advances in state-of-the-art IR research towards the next generation of search engines.

+**New in 2022:** Use GitHub Discussions to ask questions about the lecture!

 ![Syllabus](advanced-information-retrieval/air-syllabus.png)
 *The AIR'22 syllabus overview*